 - Get dream job as a Major Gift Development Manager for the NSPCC and further develop my love of connection; creating relationships with donors, organizing events in palaces and the Houses of Parliament, organizing and collaborating on activities with volunteers, and successfully raise vast sums for the FULL STOP Campaign (which ultimately raises more than $250 million).

-- My sister-in-law is killed in a car accident aged 32.
+- The day I’m offered that job my sister-in-law is killed in a car accident, aged 32.
 A devastating tragedy for our family.

 - With our losses came unexpected gains and I end the year feeling as though I’m working with a purpose.
 It’s healing work both for myself and the children my work at the NSPCC supports.

 I learn that great loss can be a great driver but that moving through grief is full of ups and downs with no clear path through.

 I also learn that I’m always divinely directed to learn the skills I need for my purpose, receiving amazing leadership, organization and events training at the NSPCC that build the knowledge I eventually need to support women to rediscover themselves.